Why I Became BoardSource-Certified in Nonprofit Board Consulting

 We’re fiscally sponsored right now, but we’re ready to incorporate.
 How do we recruit our first board?

-Our founding board members are great cheerleaders, but we need people who can actually govern.
+Our founding board members are great cheerleaders, but we need people who can govern.
 How do we transition?

 We need strategic direction before we can ask for major gifts.
 Can you facilitate our planning process?